How to Remove a Nuna Car Seat from Its Base (Easy Guide)

 Fabric caught:

-Sometimes, seat’s fabric could obstruct the base shell.
-You just need to gently wiggle the seat from side to side while pulling up to free any trapped edges.
+Seat fabric can sometimes catch on the base shell.
+Gently wiggle the seat from side to side while pulling up to free any trapped edges.

 Manufacturer defect:

-If you see the release broken or excessively stiff, then stop using the seat and contact Nuna’s customer service.
-Never try to fix it yourself.
+If the release looks broken or feels extremely stiff, stop using the seat and contact Nuna’s customer service.
+Never try to repair it yourself.
 Nuna provides support for replacement parts if something is damaged.

-If the infant seat still won’t come out, take a deep breath and double-check the manual.
-Every seat must detach in some way; just ensure you’re following the correct method for your model.
+If the infant seat still won’t come out, take a deep breath and recheck the manual.
+Every seat must detach; just make sure you’re following the correct method for your specific model.

 Removing the Nuna Base

-Unlike some manufacturers, Nuna infant bases are typically left in the car unless you need to move them.
-However, if you do need to remove the base (for example, when changing vehicles or cleaning), follow these general steps.
-Many Nuna bases use rigid LATCH connectors (highlighted in green in the photo above) or seat belts to secure them.
+Nuna infant bases are typically left in the car unless you need to move them.
+If you do need to remove the base (for example, when changing vehicles or cleaning), follow these general steps.
+Many Nuna bases use rigid LATCH connectors (highlighted in green in the photo above) or seat belts to stay secured.

-- For seat belt installation: Lift the base’s lock-off release (usually a small lever or button) to unlock the belt, then unbuckle the belt.
-Drag the shoulder and lap belts..
+• For seat belt installation: Lift the base’s lock-off release (usually a small lever or button) to unlock the belt, then unbuckle the belt.
+Remove the shoulder and lap belts from the base.

-You can remove Nuna car seat when base is free.
-Check the steps above.
+Once the base is free, you can remove the Nuna car seat using the steps above.
 Remember to reinstall the base (or keep it securely stored) before driving again.

 Frequently Asked Questions (FAQs)